A hot spring town along the Mikuma River

 Blessed with mineral-rich waters

-There are a number of hot spring inns along the banks of the Mikuma River, with natural hot spring baths boasting health benefits.
+There are a number of hot spring inns along the Mikuma River, with natural hot spring baths boasting health benefits.

 Many ryokan rent out yukata, Japanese summer kimonos, and geta, Japanese sandals, to female guests.
 Choose from a wide variety of colors and prints.

-The Mameda area is home to some of the oldest merchant houses and storehouses in Japan.
+The Mameda area is home to some of the oldest merchant houses and storehouses in Hita.

 Stroll along historic streets untouched by time.
 Dating from the late 17th century, the Kusano house is the oldest house in Oita Prefecture.
 The Tenryo Hita Museum has exhibits that show the culture of common people in the area during the 17th and 18th centuries.